aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-word/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MSG to Word?</h2>

+MSG is a file format used by Microsoft Outlook to store emails, contacts, tasks, calendar items, and other data.
+It is a proprietary format and is not supported by other email clients.
+Therefore, it is necessary to convert MSG files to a more widely supported format such as Word.
+This will allow users to access the data stored in the MSG file without having to use Outlook.

+<h2>How Aspose.Total Helps for MSG to Word Conversion?</h2>

-For a Python developer, who is trying to add a MSG to WORD conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word WORD format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from MSG to Word.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are specifically designed to handle different file formats, including Email, Images, and Microsoft Word.
+The conversion process is a two-step process.
+Firstly, the Email is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word format.
+This makes the conversion process easy and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}